csci104/site/labs/lab3/index.md

 ---

-# Checkoff Policies

-We are holding the labs in-person this week, so you are expected to show up in your registered lab sections and get checked off by a CP/TA face-to-face.
-Lab sections will be recorded and streamed over Zoom, but you should join the lab via zoom **only if you have valid COVID concerns (i.e. you have symptoms / you tested positive)**.
-Let your lab instructor know in advance so we could make accomodations.
+We are holding the hybrid labs sections this week - they will be recorded and streamed over Zoom, and you could get checked off over zoom.
+However you are strongly recommended to go to the physical location, unless you have COVID concerns (e.g. you tested positive or have symptoms).

 # Makefiles